Websoft9/websoft9/README.md

 ## Features

+- Applications listing
-- Install 200+ template applications with any configuration
+- Install 200+ template applications without any configuration
-- Web-base file browser to manage files and folder
+- Web-based file browser to manage files and folder
 - Manage user accounts
 - Use a terminal on a remote server in your local web browser
 - Nginx gui for proxy and free SSL with Let's Encrypt